 Having a lightning fast website is more than a necessity nowadays.
 More and more people all over the world are browsing the Internet from a mobile device and having a slow website can be extremely detrimental.
 With that in mind, Google have created numerous tools to help you analyze and speed up your websites.
 Google PageSpeed is the most prominent of them.
+In this article we will talk about how the google page speed optimization works, how google page speed can optimize images and the last but not least how to do it right.

 I am sure everyone knows about Google PageSpeed Insights, the speed analysis tool most websites use.
 But there is another part to the equation, in the beginning it was called PageSpeed Service and it was a CDN-like solution combined with PageSpeed’s optimization algorithms.
 The PageSpeed Service was discontinued and turned off by August 3rd 2015.

 Google, however, released a PageSpeed Module for the most common web servers (Apache & Nginx), giving web hosts the opportunity to automatically optimize all websites hosted on their servers.
+We have implemented these website performance optimization services for all of our Managed WordPress Hosting packages and have created the ultimate WordPress optimized hosting solution for your business.

 What is the Google PageSpeed Module?